avillemin/Artificial-Intelligence-Courses/Hybrid AI/README.md

 ![Alt text](https://magenta.tensorflow.org/assets/sketch_rnn_demo/img/multi_sketch_mosquito.gif)

 Note: we use tf.nn.rnn_cell.DropoutWrapper to add a dropout of the input or output.
+Loss: log-likelihood = gives how good our statistical model is, given a specified observed data

 ### Confusion with the outputs of the LSTM: